Adastra

 Curaleaf has an active investor community on the Stocktwits Curaleaf page.

 But the ultimate form of research in my opinion is boots on the ground research.
-I am based in Canada and have not had the opportunity to visit a Curaleaf dispensary.
-But will drop by at a dispensary if there is one close by during my next visit to the US.
-For those interested in doing their own boots on the ground research, Curaleaf has dispensaries located in Arizona, Arkansas, Connecticut, Florida, Illinois, Maine, Maryland, Massachusetts, Michigan, Nevada
+I have not had the opportunity to visit a Curaleaf dispensary.
+But will drop by at a dispensary if there is one close by while I'm visiting on a vacation.
+For those interested in doing their own boots on the ground research, Curaleaf has dispensaries located in Arizona, Connecticut, Florida, Illinois, Maine, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New York, North Dakota, Ohio, Oregon, Pennsylvania, Utah and Vermont.

 The following are charts from TradingView that can be clicked on for more detailed charts and data.